gesslar/BeDocs/printers.md

 ---
 layout: page
-title: Creating Printers
+title: Creating Printers for BeDoc
+toc: true
 ---

-# Creating Printers for BeDoc

 This guide explains how to create custom printers for BeDoc.
 Printers are responsible for transforming parsed documentation into specific output formats